openxava/openxava/README.md

 Open your browser and go to http://localhost:8080/yourapp

 ## Modify the code
-Using your favorite editor edit YourFirstEntity.java in yourapp/src/main/java/com/yourcompany/yourapp/model.
+Stop your application with Ctrl-C in the prompt.
+Then use your favorite editor to edit YourFirstEntity.java in yourapp/src/main/java/com/yourcompany/yourapp/model.
 Have a look at the code, and modify it, add a new property, for example.
-Then compile the code:
+When code is ready compile:

 	mvn compile

-And stop and start the application again.
+And start the application again.

 ## Learn more
 To learn more go to official openxava documentation here: [openxava.org/doc](https://openxava.org/doc)